Popular words in English. A list of basic English words for live communication. Greetings and farewells

 singular, and after there are- in the plural.

-their- them
+their- their

 [ðeə]

-Word their is a possessive pronoun and is translated by the word "them":
+Word their is a possessive pronoun and is translated by the word "their":

 their school– their school

-I don't know their parents.“I don't know their parents.
+I don't know their parents.– I don’t know their parents.

-what- what, what
+what– what, which

-Word what most often used in questions:
+Word what Most often used in questions:

 What do you think?- What do you think?

-I don't hear what our teacher is saying.
-I can't hear what our teacher is saying.
+I don’t hear what our teacher is saying.– I can’t hear what our teacher is saying.

 so- So